vonkanehoffen/wix-style-react/src/TableToolbar/docs/README.md

 ## Examples

-The content of the Toolbar may be anything you need, although we do recommed the following typical behavior.
+The content of the Toolbar may be anything you need, although we do recommend the following typical behavior.